gohugoio/hugo/content/taxonomies/overview.md

             The Avengers     <- Content
             xXx              <- Content

-From the perspective of the content if would appear differently, though the data and labels used are the same:
+From the perspective of the content, it would appear differently, though the data and labels used are the same:

     Unbreakable                 <- Content